immidikalipradeep/EIP-week-2/README.md

 # strategy

-Reduced the number of parameters in CNN and used dropots to give the required accuracy.
+Reduced the number of parameters in CNN and used droupouts to give the required accuracy.